Similarities/2f-binning/README.md

 Part II:
-DERIVE CONSTANT BINSIZE for non-linear x-axis scaling Often the x-Axis (e.g. spectral axis) comes in px but in "real" scales with some other nonlinear function (e.g. x^2).
+DERIVE CONSTANT BINSIZE for non-linear x-axis scaling Often the x-Axis (e.g. spectral axis) comes in px but in "real" scales with some other nonlinear function (e.g. Constant - x^2).
 In order to implement the such a routine, the functional dependency has to be attributed by rescaling the x-axis.
 This means x-axis which has naturally in the picture i-times constant binsize of 1px now has to become f(x) and hence, the y(f(x)) have to be summarized accordingly.
 Restriction: f(x) > 1px.